Njugen/Tab-Manager/README.md

 Run this command after changing existing components, to check if anything related to user interaction gets broken.
 Add new tests when adding new components or features.
 Each test should have clear description and have a relevant purpose (mere coverage hunting does not count...)

-# Feedback
+# QA

-I would appreciate feedback and suggestions on how to improve this plugin.
-Reports of possible bugs are also welcome.
-Please, post an issue or contact me per email: privat_thai_nguyen@hotmail.com
+### Why can I not find this plugin in Chrome Web Store/Firefox AMO?
+For the time being, this plugin is meant for my own personal use and is also part of my portfolio.
+I may publish it to the stores at a later time once I've figured out how to improve the plugin beyond what's already provided through the store.
+If you're still interested in using this plugin, I suggest you download a browser package from one of the releases.

+### Will there be any updates/new features?
+New features may be added as I get new ideas or feedback/suggestions that could be of value for significant improvement.
+Smaller bug fixes and enhancements may be published from time to time, with no set schedule nor roadmap at this point.

 # Contact information
 Email: privat_thai_nguyen@hotmail.com

 # Copyright &copy; Thai Nguyen
-See license for more information.
+See LICENSE.md for more information.